Arthur-Milchior/anki-trigger-action-on-note/config.md

 * "action": what to do to other cards when the triggering rules apply.
 Actions are "suspend", "unsuspend", "bury", "unbury", "flagN" (where "N" is a flag number between 0 and 4).
 * "card types: a list of card types on which this action applies.
-If some card of that type does not exist, the action has no effect.
+If no card of that type exists, the action has no effect.